trashcanhands/ExplorerMap/README.md

 ```
 /explorer gui - Open the Quest Givers window--same as the minimap button
 /explorer refresh - Refreshes map's quest givers from database
-/explorer clean - Removes NPCs with no available, active or completed quests
+/explorer sweep - Removes NPCs with no available, active or completed quests
 /explorer clear - *Removes ALL quest givers from database!*
 ```